A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: VI. Summary and discussion

-The efforts to interpret thermodynamics with geometric frameworks have been devoted in many studies \cite{g4,g5,g6}.
+Much work has been devoted to interpret thermodynamics with geometric frameworks \cite{g4,g5,g6,aa1,aa2}.
 They revealed the geometric dual structure by Legendre transformations in thermodynamics.
 However, if non-trivial constraints such as stoichiometric ones enter the problem, the constraints introduce important submanifolds (equilibrium and stoichiometric manifolds) into the Legendre dual spaces.
 We have clarified how the resulting Hessian geometric structure enables us to handle the complex constraints in CRNs.
 We have also demonstrated that the characteristic thermodynamic properties obtained for mass action systems with the local detailed balance condition emerge from this fundamental structure without assuming any of them.
 Not limited to CRNs, such geometric structure with the submanifolds can appear in a wide variety of systems with complex constraints, which implies general applicability of our theory.

-In this study, we have only dealt with the cases that the system converges to the equilibrium state, that is, the reservoir satisfies the condition, Eq. (\ref{esposi}).
-Otherwise, the equilibrium state never exists, and the total entropy keeps increasing and finally diverging.
+In this work, we have only dealt with the cases that the system converges to the equilibrium state, that is, the reservoir satisfies the condition, Eq. (\ref{esposi}).
+Otherwise, the equilibrium state does not exist, and the total entropy keeps increasing and finally diverging.
 Even in such cases, it is known that the system may converge to a certain stable state in a time evolution, which is called the nonequilibrium steady state (NESS) \cite{05,06,07,08,09}.
 A typical example of NESS in CRNs is the complex-balanced state \cite{m1,m4,05,07}.
-However, we can not characterize NESS solely by the entropy function, because we no longer employ the variational form based on the entropy maximization as in Eq. (\ref{VPXi}).
-The extension of our geometric structure to the cases of NESS is a future work.
+However, we can not characterize NESS solely by the entropy function, because the variational form based on the entropy maximization as in Eq. (\ref{VPXi}) can no longer be employed.
+The extension of our geometric structure to the cases of NESS is future work \cite{Kobaflux}.